History of the Nordic Rheology Society

 Dr McCutcheon, Dr Heid, Dr Kubát and Prof Gross

-Niall Young and Ulf Blomstedt
+Niall Young and Ulf Bolmstedt

 The officers until the end of the 60ies were Hilding Faxén, Erik Forslind, Folke Odqvist and Josef Kubát, and the society became a full member of the International Committee on Rheology (ICR) in 1969.
 The president at this time was Josef Kubát and secretary Jan-Fredrik Jansson.
 The society grew but had one problem, it was still a part of Svenska Nationalkommittén för Mekanik, and could not act as an independent society.